edgexfoundry/device-grove-c/README.md

 This command shall build the dependencies - libmraa and device-c-sdk library to build device-grove-c release image.
 By default, the configuration and profile file used by the service are available in __'res'__ folder.

+## Configuration for docker image
+1. Port number specified in the configuration.toml
+2. --device=/dev/<i2c device> to map host device to the container.
+For Raspberry PI, it is i2c-1.

 **Note:** On Raspberry PI, make sure that i2c_arm=on is set.
 This enables i2c-1 device, required for communication between Grove PI & Raspberry PI boards.